dart-lang/language/accepted/2.17/enhanced-enums/feature-specification.md

 * As the target of a redirecting generative constructor of the same `enum` declaration (`: this(...);`/`: this.targetName(...);`), or
 * Implicitly in the enum value declarations of the same `enum` (`enumValueName(args)`/`enumValueName.targetName(args)`).

-_No-one is allowed to invoke a generative constructor and create an instance of the `enum` other than the enumerated enum values.
+_No-one is allowed to invoke a generative constructor and create an instance of the `enum` other than the enumerated enum values._

+It is a **compile-time error** if the constructor implicitly invoked by an enumerated enum value declaration is a factory constructor.

-That also means that a redirecting *factory* constructor cannot redirect to a generative constructor of an `enum`, and therefore no factory constructor of an `enum` declaration can be `const`, because a `const` factory constructor must redirect to a generative constructor._
+_A redirecting factory constructor can redirect to a generative constructor of an `extension type`, which may in turn return one of the existing values of that `enum`.
+This must be an error, because the enumerated values of an `enum` declaration must be distinct._

 It's a **compile-time error** if the enum declaration contains a static or instance member declaration with the name `values`, or if the superclass or any superinterface of the enum declaration has an interface member named `values`. _A `values` static constant member will be provided for the class, this restriction ensures that there is no conflict with that declaration._